Bitcoin true believers unfazed by losses in Mt. Gox collapse

 "We should make it a national project to have bitcoin used nationwide at the time of the 2020 Tokyo Olympics," he said.
 "I think then everyone would come to Tokyo in an instant."

 Mt.
-Gox CEO Karpeles, even after bowing to apologise for the exchange's bankruptcy, later said the currency will endure.
-"The bitcoin industry is continuing and the most important thing now is to limit the impact of (Mt Gox's collapse) on that."
+Gox CEO Karpeles, even after bowing to apologize for the exchange's bankruptcy, later said the currency will endure.
+"The bitcoin industry is continuing and the most important thing now is to limit the impact of (Mt Gox's collapse) on that" ($1 = 102.0850 Japanese yen)

 (Additional reporting by Emi Emoto; Writing by William Mallard; Editing by Tom Heneghan)